Maps SwiftUI

 speed: $0[4] as!
 String)

 Each string array returned by the back end represents a single chatt.
-The fourth entry in each string array, chattEntry[3], contains the string holding an “inner” array of geodata.
+The fifth entry in each string array, chattEntry[4], contains the string holding an “inner” array of geodata.
 If this string is not nil, we first convert it to a JSON object which we cast to an [Any] array.
 Assuming the cast doesn’t leave us with a nil, we construct a GeoData instance with the elements of the array.
 We can then use this GeoData instance, along with the other elements of the “outer” array, to construct a Chatt.

 Displaying geodata on timeline